lab42-global/sic42-doc/behavior-script.markdown

         json.dump(desired_actions, fp)
 ```

 Note that we defined a function called `from_json` to read the agents input.
-However, we are not using it in this simple behavior we just create a list called `desired_actions` and append an action with key `step` and value `[0, 1]` to it.
+However, we are not using its output in this simple behavior we just create a list called `desired_actions` and append an action with key `step` and value `[0, 1]` to it.
 This will make the agent move right (if possible) as we write the `desired_actions` list to the `agent_output.json` file.
-This file will be read by the simulation handler and checked if the action can be executed as well as if there your
+This file will be read by the simulation handler and checked if the action can be executed as well as if your
 agent still has enough activity points.
 You can read more about what an agent can do in our [actions](/actions/) section.

 If you wish to use Python packages you can use most of the commonly available.
 For the beta phase we will run the tournaments using the official Kaggle docker-python image which means that you can use whatever is